 The beautifully situated, eclectic, and gay-friendly city of Seattle is one of the major LGBT nightlife centers on the West Coast.
-There are about two dozen gay bars and gay men's bathhouses in the city, most of them clustered in the long-time gay neighborhood of Capitol Hill, as well as a number of mixed restaurants and coffeehouses that draw a good share of LGBT folks.
+Most of the gay bars are clustered in the long-time gay neighborhood of Capitol Hill, as well as a number of mixed restaurants and coffeehouses that draw a good share of LGBT folks.

 Take a look at some of the favorite hangouts among lesbians and gay men in Seattle.
 If you're checking out other parts of Washington State, there are quite a few gay-friendly establishments in Tacoma, Olympia, and Bellingham, too.

 A friendly, no-attitude neighborhood gay bar with a particularly loyal following among bears and cubs, C.C.
-Attle's opened in 1993 and has been a fixture of Capitol Hill's gay cruise seen ever since.
+Attle's opened in 1993 and has been a fixture of Capitol Hill's gay scene ever since.
 Although it moved to a new, nattier location in 2011, it remains as popular as ever.

 "Good food, great drinks and never a cover," is the motto of this bar that features a monthly fetish night.
 If you come in gear, you skip the line.